Yen rises as traders temper optimism over U.S.-China trade deal | MarketScreener

 However, some doubts have crept into markets as a Chinese Foreign Ministry spokesman said he had not heard that a phone call between the two sides had taken place.
 The Commerce Ministry, which typically releases statements on trade calls, did not respond to a request for comment.

 Prior to market opening, the People's Bank of China (PBOC) lowered its official onshore yuan midpoint <CNY=PBOC> to 7.0810 per dollar.
 That was a fresh 11-1/2-year low, but still at a stronger setting than traders had expected.

-The onshore yuan had slipped as much as 0.7% at one point on Monday.
+In onshore trade the dollar rose 0.13% to 7.1615 yuan, strengthening less than 0.76% from Monday, as traders said the Chinese central bank kept the yuan from weakneing faster.

-The offshore yuan opened at 7.1445 per dollar before trading at 7.1580 as of 0246 GMT.
-Attempts to slow the greenback's rise against the yuan also weighed it down versus the yen, traders said.
+Attempts to slow the greenback's rise against the yuan also weighed the dollar down versus the yen, traders said.

 "I was quite surprised by the big gains in the dollar/yen overnight.
-But it is not clear what the U.S. and China will do next, and I would expect the dollar to consolidate for the time being," said Kyosuke Suzuki, director of forex at Societe Generale.
+But it is unclear what the U.S. and China will do next, and I would expect the dollar to consolidate for the time being," said Kyosuke Suzuki, director of forex at Societe Generale.

 Johnson said on Monday he was prepared to take Brexit talks with the European Union down to the very last minute before the Oct.
 31 exit deadline, and if necessary to take a decision to leave without a deal on that day.

-(Reporting by Hideyuki Sano; Editing by Shri Navaratnam & Kim Coghill)
+(Reporting by Hideyuki Sano; Editing by Kim Coghill & Simon Cameron-Moore)

 By Hideyuki Sano and Stanley White